Mathematically, EMI is calculated as under:

 - Aids you in financial planning

 Do note that during the initial years of your loan tenure, you pay more towards interest, and gradually, as you repay the loan, a higher portion is adjusted towards the principal component (see table below).
-This is because; EMIs are
+This is

-computed on a reducing balance method, which works in your favour as a borrower.
+because; EMIs are computed on a reducing balance method, which works in your favour as a borrower.

 Remember, the interest rate and your loan tenure are the vital deciding factors for your loan EMI.
 Higher the interest rate on the loan, higher will be your EMI and vice-versa.
-Similarly, a shorter loan tenure increases your EMI and
+Similarly, a shorter loan tenure increases

 Axis Bank offers the best interest rate across categories of loans.